TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 There are actually lots of details along the way, so I will talk more about the key points and briefly mention some other details.
 Let's get started!

 `highlight super().handle_props(props)`
-Since all our model classes inherit from the base class Model, we first call `super().handle_props(props)` defined in the base model, and then we can set values of the customized parameters in our model.
-(We will talk about this input props later, leave it here for now.)
+Since all our model classes inherit from the base class Model, we first call `super().handle_props(props)` defined in the base model, props is a dictionary of parameter name to value mapping.
+We will leave it for now and talk about it later.

 `cursor on handle_props() and step into it`
 Let's step into it to see what's going on.
 First, we retrieve the user type from env variable.
 If the function is called from API, we will skip setting the questions.